Leap of Faith (film): Plot

 After the revival, Jonas enters the empty, darkened tent and mocks the crucifix and Christianity.
-Boyd walks in while Jonas is talking and says he wants to join Jonas on the road.
-Jonas agrees to meet Boyd the following morning, implying Boyd can come.
+Boyd enters and says he wants to join Jonas on the road, and Jonas agrees to meet him the following morning.
 Marva arrives and sends Boyd out of the tent.
-She thanks Jonas, who tells her that he will not be meeting her brother Boyd the next morning.
+She thanks Jonas, who asks her to give Boyd a message the next morning: just because someone does not show up, that does not mean he does not care.

-Jonas leaves the tent and sees the crowd that has gathered just outside it — many praying, some sleeping in groups, and others feeding the crowd that has gathered.
+Jonas leaves the tent and sees that a crowd has gathered — many praying, some sleeping in groups, and others feeding those present.
 He begins to understand that Boyd's miracle, and the faith that enabled it, are real after all.
 He packs a bag and departs alone under the cover of darkness, leaving behind his entire road show and hitching a ride with a truck driver bound for Pensacola, Florida.

-When asked by the driver if he is in some kind of trouble, Jonas replies, "No sir, no sir.
-Probably for the first time in my life".
-As they continue to ride along, the drought, threatening the crop harvest that is the centerpiece of the town's economy, comes to a dramatic end with a miraculous downpour.
-Jonas laughs silently to himself as he realizes the truth, and the film ends as he rides off into the stormy evening, hanging out the truck window loudly thanking Jesus for the rain.
+When the driver asks if he is in trouble, Jonas replies that for the first time in his life he is not.
+The drought threatening Rustwater's crops harvest comes to a dramatic end with a miraculous downpour.
+Jonas laughs as he realizes the truth, and he rides off into the stormy evening, hanging out the truck window and loudly thanking Jesus for the rain.